PortableApps/Launcher/Other/Source/Manual/ref/envsub.rst

 location of the portable device from which the application was run, *not* the application or data directory if :ini-key:`[LiveMode]:CopyApp` is set.

-Note that you cannot guarrantee the case that this variable will be in.
+Note that you cannot guarantee the case that this variable will be in.
 It may be lower or upper case.

 .. env:: PAL:Drive